foryouandyourcustomers/azure-ad-user-to-linux/README.md

 it needs to be.
 Instead, we use a simple script to retrieve Azure AD accounts and public keys and manage the local users accordingly.

+The ssh public keys are stored in a Storage Account so we do not have to adapt any schemas or add complex user manuals on how to add ssh keys to an Azure AD profile.

 ## Overview

 The script is executed as cronjob on each linux server (or it can be executed manually)